noahgift/data-engineering-and-dataops/README.md

     * Quality of video and audio (1 point): The video is high-quality and easy to understand.

-#### Total: 100 points
+### Total: 100 points

 **Individual Project #4: Distroless AWS Lambda + Step Functions Data Pipeline**

 **Lead Instructor: Derek Wales**

-### **Requirements**
+## **Requirements**

 * Distroless AWS Lambda: Your project should effectively use Distroless AWS Lambda functions for data processing.
 This involves including a Dockerfile that uses the Distroless container format.
 Distroless containers contain only your application and its runtime dependencies.
-They do not contain package managers, shells or any other programs you would find in a standard Linux distribution.
+They do not contain package managers, shells or any other programs in a standard Linux distribution.
 * AWS Step Functions: Include AWS Step Functions to orchestrate your data pipeline.
 * Infrastructure as Code (IaC): Use an IaC solution such as AWS CloudFormation, AWS SAM, or AWS CDK for provisioning and managing your AWS resources.
 The deployment process should be set up as "continuous delivery," meaning it is automatically deployed on changes either through GitHub Actions or AWS CodeBuild.
 * A README.md file: This should clearly explain what the project does, its dependencies, how to run the program, and conclude with actionable and data-driven recommendations to a hypothetical management team.
 * Video Demo: A YouTube link in README.md showing a clear, concise walkthrough and demonstration of your data pipeline, including the automated trigger and recommendations to the management team.

-### **Grading Rubric**
+## **Grading Rubric**

 Your project will be graded on the following criteria: